Florida Spiny Lobster Season: How do you Dive for Lobster?

 After you attach your BCD and regulator setup to your tank, make sure you load your weights in the weight pockets, don your dive computer, and gear up with your mask, fins, and snorkel, then you’ll grab your lobster gauge.
 Again, gloves are recommended and you might want to take along your catch bag, a snare, net, and tickle stick as you drop below the surface.

-Now, I know a few Scuba Diving lobster hunters that are able to catch and bring to the surface their daily limit with just their gloves, a lobster gauge, and full scuba gear.
+Now, there are certainly some scuba diving lobster hunters that are able to catch and bring to the surface their daily limit with just their gloves, a lobster gauge, and full scuba gear.
 No net, tickle stick, or snare because they learned how to catch them with their hands.
 No catch bag because they’ve learned how to stash up to 5 lobster in their BC and hold onto one while surfacing.
 Yes, even with a safety stop at 15 feet.
 But most of us aspire to be those people.
 So for the rest of us…you’ll drop down and mind your gear while keeping an eye on your pressure gauge.

-Why is Scuba Diving for lobster so great?
-You can go deeper and aren’t tethered to anyone else so you have more freedom to move around.
+Why is scuba diving for lobster so great?
+You can go deeper and aren’t tethered to anyone else so you have more freedom to move around (though, still be mindful of your dive buddies down there).
 You’re also not tethered to an air supply unit on the surface so you can more easily move through and around wrecks and overhead environments to catch the lobster.
 Though limited to the air in your tank, you can stay down much longer than the freedivers and usually can bag your limit on one to two dives.

 What gear do I need for Scuba Diving for Lobster?